 1.6 Therefore Regulation 4(1)(c) of the FCA, requires accredited associations to have a system in place by way of which they can regularly and appropriately be informed of their dedicated members' dedicated activities in a specific year (hunters and/or sport-persons).

 1.6.1 It has since its original founding in 2004, been NHSA policy to manage the process related to the legal requirement prescribing that dedicated members annually have to report their dedicated activities to the accredited association they belong to, in the letter and spirit of the stipulations of Regulation 4(c)(i) and (ii), and Regulation 4(d).

 1.6.2 Regulation 4(d) stipulates as follows: "... an accredited association must prove that it keeps on record the particulars of the participation by a dedicated member in his or her hunting or sports-shooting activities as a dedicated hunter or dedicated sport person, as the case may be...".
-From there then the legal requirement for our dedicated members to annually report their activities (at NHSA we place the emphasis of this Regulation on "....his or her hunting or sports-shooting activities..." and not only on those NHSA-specific activities a dedicated member participates in - we thus acknowledge all verified firearm related activities of our dedicated members (see paragraph 4 below);
+From there then the legal requirement for our dedicated members to annually report their activities.
+At NHSA we place the emphasis of this Regulation on "....his or her hunting or sports-shooting activities..." and not only on those NHSA-specific activities a dedicated member participates in - we thus acknowledge all verified and legal firearm related activities of our dedicated members, anywhere in the world;

 1.6.3 While Regulation 4(c) stipulates as follows: "...an accredited association must prove that it has a dedicated procedure in place to regularly evaluate its dedicated members for their -